Air India Express plane skids off runway in Calicut, killing 14 and injuring 123

 NEW DELHI -- An Air India Express flight with 190 people on board skidded off a runway and split in two while landing Friday in heavy rain in southern India.
 Police said at least 14 people were killed and 123 others injured.

-Abdul Karim, a police officer, said the dead included one of the pilots.
-He said at least 15 of the injured were in critical condition.
+Abdul Karim, a senior Kerala state police officer, said the dead included one of the pilots.
+He said at least 15 of the injured were in critical condition, and that rescue operations were over.

 Rajiv Jain, a spokesman for the Civil Aviation Ministry, said no fire was reported on the Boeing 737 aircraft after it landed and broke into two pieces.